Zdeeno/vtr-sim-ws/README.md

 # Visual Teach and Repeat Simulator Workspace
-Workspace for unity based simulator of VTR. \
+Workspace for unity based simulator of VTR.
+Currently simulating Husky robot with front camera in changing environment. \
-The simulator used for this project is from [this](https://github.com/MrTomzor/navigation_unity_testbed) repository. \
+The simulator used for this workspace is from [this](https://github.com/MrTomzor/navigation_unity_testbed) repository (big thanks to MrTomzor). \
 All other dependecies are added via submodules or available through apt (see src folder).

 ## Initialization